 Access to anti-HER2 therapy is very restricted in the public health system.
 The public system usually does not reimburse modern drugs such as trastuzumab, mostly because it is cost-prohibitive for the public health system.
 High cost has largely precluded its adoption as a standard.
 Recently, increasing clinical trial activity in oncology can be the only way to get an access to modern and new drugs and potentially effective treatment.
-São Paulo is an exception to this, because of the State's recent decision and Act called "APAC" Paulista.
+Sao Paolo is an exception to this, because of the State's recent decision and Act called "APAC" Paulista.
+The "APAC" Paulista provides list of exceptional medicines, including trastuzumab that Sao Paulo State is required to reimburse34.